teki97/DM-TFD/README.md

 It is notable that the CTs and noise appear with the increasing length of signal, and when the test signals are nearly twice as long as the training signal, the great representations can be also gained.
 That is to say, only if the test signal is **more than twice** as long as the training signal, we need to re-train the model to gain better performance.

 ### Discussion on the training target
 Supervised learning needs labeled datasets to train algorithms that to classify data accurately.
-The input of our model is the WVD of the signal, which are 2-dimensional discrete time-frequency images.
+The input of our model is the WVD of the signal, which is the 2-dimensional discrete time-frequency image.
 Thus we need to map the IF values into an image.
 For instance, the linear frequency-modulated signal $z(n)$ is defined as:
 $$
 z(n) = \exp \left[nf_{init} + \frac{\left(f_{final} - f_{init}\right)n^{2}}{2(L-1)}\right], \, n=0,1,2,\cdots, L-1,
 $$